Cuthbert Bullitt

 Cuthbert Bullitt (c.
 1740 – 1791) was an American colonial planter and lawyer from Prince William County, Virginia.
-During the American Revolution, he was a local and colonial political leader, and voted against ratification of the U.S. Constitution at the Virginia Ratification Convention.
+During the American Revolution, he was a local and colonial politician, and voted against ratification of the U.S. Constitution at the Virginia Ratification Convention.

 Early and family life

-Bullitt was born on his parents' plantation in Fauquier County, Virginia, and descended from French Huguenots.
-His grandfather, Benjamin Bullett (so spelled at the time), was from Languedoc in southern France, and emigrated across the Atlantic Ocean to escape religious persecutions of Huguenots following the Edict of Fontainebleau.
+Bullitt was born on his parents' plantation in Fauquier County, Virginia, and was descended from French Huguenots.
+His grandfather, Benjamin Bullett (so spelled at the time), was from Languedoc in southern France, and emigrated across the Atlantic Ocean to escape the religious restriction of Huguenots after the Edict of Fontainebleau.
 He settled in the Province of Maryland in 1685 and operated a plantation near Port Tobacco in Charles County.
 His son Benjamin married Elizabeth Harrison, descended from the First Families of Virginia.
 They had five children, including Cuthbert.

-He and his brother, Thomas Bullitt, both settled in Prince William County and became locally prominent -- Cuthbert as a planter and lawyer and Thomas as a soldier who led local troops westward on military and exploratory journeys.
+He and his brother, Thomas Bullitt, both settled in Prince William County and became locally prominent -- Cuthbert as a planter and lawyer and Thomas as a soldier who commanded local troops westward on military and exploratory journeys.

-In 1760 Cuthbert Bullitt married Helen Scott (1739-1795), eldest daughter of Rev. James Scott (d.1782) of Dettingen parish, whose uncle Rev. Alexander Scott (1686-1733) of then-vast Overwharton Parish (now Aquia Church) had received considerable land in Fauquier and Prince William Counties from Lord Fairfax.
+In 1760 Cuthbert Bullitt married Helen Scott (1739–1795), eldest daughter of Rev. James Scott (d.1782) of Dettingen parish, whose uncle Rev. Alexander Scott (1686–1733) of then-vast Overwharton Parish (now Aquia Church) had received considerable land in Fauquier and Prince William Counties from Lord Fairfax.
 Although two of her brothers drowned at sea, three continued the Scott family's military and legal traditions.
-James Scott became a Virginia legislator and Revolutionary soldier; Rev. John Scott (a Maryland Loyalist) later briefly served as rector of Dettingen parish and his son became state senator and judge John Scott (1781-1850): Gustavus Scott would become an early commissioner laying out the new federal city in the District of Columbia further upstream along the Potomac River.
-The Bullitts had six children: Alexander Scott Bullitt (also served in the House of Delegates and became a pioneer settler in Louisville, Kentucky), Thomas James, Frances, Sarah, Helen, and Sophia.
+James Scott became a Virginia legislator and Revolutionary soldier; Rev. John Scott (a Maryland Loyalist) later briefly served as rector of Dettingen parish and his son became state senator and judge John Scott (1781–1850): Gustavus Scott would become an early commissioner laying out the new federal city in the District of Columbia further upstream along the Potomac River.
+The Bullitts had six children: Alexander Scott Bullitt (who also served in the House of Delegates and became a pioneer settler in Louisville, Kentucky), Thomas James, Frances, Sarah, Helen, and Sophia.

 Career

 Bullitt developed his plantation, known as Mount View, on a peninsula where Quantico Creek enters the Potomac River.
 He also donated land which became the town of Dumfries, which was a port for shipping tobacco until it silted up after his man's lifetime.

 On 24 September 1765 Bullitt shot and killed Virginia Burgess John Baylis in a duel.
 Baylis had insulted Bullitt's brother-in-law, then 18-year old John Scott.
 He was acquitted on grounds of self defense.

-As the American Revolutionary War neared, Bullitt became politically active, as did his militia officer brother Thomas as well as his Scott in-laws, among others.
+As the American Revolutionary War neared, Bullitt became active politically, as did his militia officer brother Thomas as well as his Scott in-laws, among others.
 Bullitt joined Prince William County's Committee of Safety as did Lynaugh Helm and Henry Lee III.
 In 1776 Prince William County voters elected Bullitt and Lee as the county's delegates to the fifth Virginia Revolutionary Convention.
 That meeting became a constitutional convention, producing an interim constitution used by the new Commonwealth for the next several years.